juliajessica/recipe-box-angular/README.md

 # RecipeBox

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This is a single page application generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+It's a recipe box where you can add and remove recipes from your recipe box.

 ## Development server